Enjoy the pleasures of a wonderful lakes and mountains rail holiday, and take in the stunning scenery on some unforgettable train rides.

 - Dates and prices on this page are based on departures flying from Edinburgh only

 - Flights also available from airports in England and Wales – Birmingham, Cardiff, Durham Tees Valley, London Gatwick, London Heathrow, London Luton, London Stansted, Manchester & Newcastle – click here for more information on dates and prices

 - Explore Innsbruck, the imperial Tyrolean capital

-- Optional excursions to Salzburg and the spectacular Krimml Falls
+- Discover Salzburg and the spectacular Krimml Falls on wonderful optional excursions

 Single supplements apply.
 Subject to availability.